 Though not common, infection is a possible complication of a root canal.
-Compassionate Endodontists New York/NYC, located in the Midtown West area of New York City, provides treatment for your root canal infection, so you experience only minor symptoms and still preserve your tooth.
+Compassionate Endodontists New York/NYC, located in Midtown Manhattan New York City, provides treatment for your root canal infection, so you experience only minor symptoms and still preserve your tooth.
 Call the office today or use the online tool to find out more about how to handle an infected root canal.

 During a root canal, the infected pulp inside your tooth is removed and replaced with a biocompatible material.
 This preserves your tooth’s structure, which benefits your oral health.